I’m not what you’d call an upper-crust kind of guy.

 It’s OK.
 My family is filled with successful, intelligent and thoughtful people, some of whom have done quite well.
 But we are, at heart, members of the hoi polloi.

 We are proud to come from farmers and laborers, although if you climb far enough back in my Papaw’s family tree you’ll find George Washington’s grandfather, the bad guy from “Braveheart,” Pepin the Short, Charlemagne and St. Arnulf, the patron saint of beer.

 We are, however, long since removed from any royal pretensions.

-The few times I’ve tried to make entrée into the more structured world of the elite, I didn’t like it.
+The few times I’ve tried to make my way into the more structured world of the elite, I didn’t like it.

 But what I do like?
 I like the trappings.

-The grand churches and magnificent grounds.
-And the art and the literature and the vast libraries with winding staircases and hidden rooms.
+The grand churches and magnificent grounds and the art and the literature.
 I love the tapestries and giant fireplaces and everything that came with being insanely wealthy in old Europe or the new world.